hy6356/OpenStack-Grizzly-Install-Guide-CN/OpenStack_Grizzly_Install_Guide.rst

    #Glance
    CREATE DATABASE glance;
+   GRANT ALL PRIVILEGES ON glance.* TO 'glanceUser'@'localhost' IDENTIFIED BY 'glancePass';
-   GRANT ALL ON glance.* TO 'glanceUser'@'%' IDENTIFIED BY 'glancePass';
+   GRANT ALL PRIVILEGES ON glance.* TO 'glanceUser'@'%' IDENTIFIED BY 'glancePass';

-   #Quantum
+   #Neutron
-   CREATE DATABASE quantum;
+   CREATE DATABASE neutron;
+   GRANT ALL PRIVILEGES ON neutron.* TO 'neutronUser'@'localhost' IDENTIFIED BY 'neutronPass';
-   GRANT ALL ON quantum.* TO 'quantumUser'@'%' IDENTIFIED BY 'quantumPass';
+   GRANT ALL PRIVILEGES ON neutron.* TO 'neutronUser'@'%' IDENTIFIED BY 'neutronPass';

    #Nova
    CREATE DATABASE nova;
+   GRANT ALL PRIVILEGES ON nova.* TO 'novaUser'@'localhost' IDENTIFIED BY 'novaPass';
-   GRANT ALL ON nova.* TO 'novaUser'@'%' IDENTIFIED BY 'novaPass';
+   GRANT ALL PRIVILEGES ON nova.* TO 'novaUser'@'%' IDENTIFIED BY 'novaPass';

    #Cinder
    CREATE DATABASE cinder;
+   GRANT ALL PRIVILEGES ON cinder.* TO 'cinderUser'@'localhost' IDENTIFIED BY 'cinderPass';
-   GRANT ALL ON cinder.* TO 'cinderUser'@'%' IDENTIFIED BY 'cinderPass';
+   GRANT ALL PRIVILEGES ON cinder.* TO 'cinderUser'@'%' IDENTIFIED BY 'cinderPass';

    quit;